jupyter-book/mystmd/packages/myst-transforms/docs/conventions.md

 description: Conventions that are in place across all transformations.
 ---

 The convention used for all `myst-transforms` is to modify the tree in place and export two functions for `transforms` and `plugins` the plugins are `unifiedjs` plugins that can be chained together, for example, `unified().use(myPlugin, opts).use(myOtherPlugin)`.
-These plugins are generally very light wrappers around transforms which are the funcitonal analogues of the plugin.
+These plugins are generally very light wrappers around transforms which are the functional analogues of the plugin.
 The `transforms` are called on a `tree`, for example, `myTransform(tree, opts)`.

 In all cases transformations are completed in place on the AST.